 In 2005, OSI was heralded as a naturally silent national treasure by acoustic ecologist Gordon Hempton, Founding Member of Quiet Parks International, who deemed it the least noise-polluted spot in the lower 48 states.

 Quiet is Scarce

-The Founders recognize the immediate need for identifying and protecting these endangered locations due to the statistical realization that Quiet places are quickly becoming extinct.
+QPI recognizes the immediate need for identifying and protecting these endangered locations due to the realization that quiet places are quickly becoming extinct.

 97% of U.S. population is exposed to noise from aviation and highways, quiet is nearly extinct (Source: Bureau of Transportation Statistics, United States Department of Transportation)

 Noise is in the air: 3.979 billion passengers (2017) (Source: The World Bank)

 Researchers estimated as many as 17% of teens (ages 12 to 19) have features of their hearing test suggestive of noise induced hearing loss in one or both ears, based on data from 2005-2006.
 (Source: National Institute of Health)